 For those with a classic round hot tub, there’s this hot tub cover from Classic Accessories.
 This cover fits hot tubs up to 84 inches in diameter.
 It features an elastic hem cord that pulls tight to keep the cover securely in place.
 It features high-density stitching and easy-to-grip padded handles for installing and removing the cover.

 The fabric is water repellant and includes air vents to allow water vapor to escape while preventing the cover from ballooning in the wind.
-Classic Accessories also make various covers for patio furniture and grills, allowing you to coordinate your outdoor decor.
 Keep in mind that this cover does not offer insulation properties, so it is a good option for warmer climates.

 You don’t need to spend hundreds of dollars on a spa cover for warmer climates.
 If there is no need to insulate your hot tub against freezing temperatures, you simply need a cover to keep debris and rainwater out of your hot tub.
 This attractive spa cover from Classic Accessories does the job.